top of page

 John Ford

-John Ford (1894-1973) gave the impression that he did not enjoy analyzing his work or having it intellectually dissected.
+John Ford (1894-1973) gave the impression that he did not enjoy analyzing his own work or having it intellectually dissected.
 He was also notoriously private about the details of his life, his beliefs and his creative process.
-This reflected his commitment to the creation of an enigmatic persona that served as a mask and shield.
+His enigmatic persona acted as a mask and shield.
 Ford’s vision is equal parts creative, historical, political and mystical.
 The last of these aspects is the least appreciated and most easily misunderstood.
 To his ardent admirers Ford’s work emits a distinctly poetic and spiritual potency which has deeply impacted the world.
-His inspired ineffability and the sacred nature of his films seems to derive from a realm far removed from logic or explanation and free from the rigid trappings of either artistic or religious dogma.
+His ineffable inspiration and the sacred nature of his films derive from a source that is far removed from logic or explanation, free from the trappings of artistic or religious dogma.

-Each generation reinterprets human mythology and in doing so reinvigorates our dim awareness of the basic laws of the universe.
-Religious texts echo the ancient narratives of long forgotten cultures most notably.
-Flood myths which connect Gilgamesh to Plato’s Atlantis, the Brahman creation story to Noah’s arc.
-King Arthur’s fall from grace echoes the fall from Eden and demise of Sodom and Gomorrah, Babylon, Greece and Rome.
-Every empire in history is encapsulated by the story of Icarus falling to Earth.
+Each generation reinterprets human mythology and wisdom for itself.
+In doing so we reinvigorate our dim awareness of the basic laws of the universe.
+Religious texts echo the ancient narratives of long forgotten cultures.
+Most notable are the flood myths which connect Gilgamesh to Plato’s Atlantis, Noah’s Arc and the Brahman creation story.
+King Arthur’s fall from grace mirrors the fall from Eden and the demise of Babylon, Sodom, Gomorrah, Greece, Egypt and Rome.
+Every empire’s rise and fall is encapsulated by the story of Icarus reaching for the sun and falling to Earth.
 The pattern repeats with Prometheus stealing fire from the gods and King Midas turning his family into golden statues.
-Such parallels ripple out over time aiding our ability to distill life to its primary essence, also known as the ten archetypes that make up the Tree of Life.
+Such parallels ripple out over time allowing us to distill life down to its primal essence.
+A template of archetypes known as The Tree of Life maps out the core energetic principals that underlies all aspects of existence just a framework of sacred geometry composes all that physically exists.

-Ford’s ambitious dreams for humanity were tempered by a humble acceptance of the stage of evolution he was living in.
-He enjoyed breaking rules and experimentation as much as emulating the achievements of the past.
-Ancient Brahman texts suggest that we are currently living within a stage of our development they call Kali Yuga, a time of conflict and discord.
-Hopi traditionalists of North America call the period Koyaanisqatsi, which means: “life out of balance.”
-Godfrey Reggio made an experimental film entitled Koyaanisqatsi in 1982 made up of manipulated footage of everyday life to help audiences see the world through fresh eyes.
-Despite the surface appearance of Ford being a conventional director of classic genre films, his artistic aspirations appear to have been similar to Godfrey’s.
-Expressionists and surrealists helped define the cultural upheaval of Ford’s early life and definitively contributed to shaping his aesthetic.
+Ford’s ambitious dreams for humanity were tempered by a humble acceptance of the stage of human evolution he was living in.
+He enjoyed breaking rules and experimentation as much as emulating the artistic achievements of the past.
+Ancient Brahman texts suggest that we are living within a stage of development called Kali Yuga, a time of conflict and discord.
+Hopi traditionalists of North America call this period Koyaanisqatsi, which means: “life out of balance.”
+Godfrey Reggio made an experimental film entitled Koyaanisqatsi in 1982, composed of altered footage of everyday life which helps audiences see the world through a fresh lens.
+Despite the surface appearance that Ford was a conventional director, his aspirations were closer to Godfrey’s than most perceive.
+Expressionists and surrealists helped define the cultural landscape of Ford’s early life and in doing so helped shape his values and aesthetic.

-If civilization represents our attempt to return to the Garden of Eden then empire building embodies a repetition of our fall from grace.
-If the best use we can find for technology is to explore new ways of torturing and enslaving one another we may be better off living “primitive” lives as custodians of the Earth.
+If civilization represents our attempt return to the Garden of Eden, then empire building embodies our fall from grace.
+Ford’s Westerns seem to suggest that if the best use we can find for technology is to torture and enslave one another, we may be better off living primitive lives as custodians of the Earth.
 Indigenous people have warned European invaders for centuries that breaking the laws of nature always leads to self-destruction.
-Although it can be easily missed, Ford expresses these life lessons with heroic clarity, gleaning wisdom from a rich tapestry of influences.
-His entire life was an inspired artistic pilgrimage which he carefully disguised as a “job-of-work” in part because he hated public life as much as he hated having to explain his films.
+Ford expressed such grounded folk sentiments and life lessons with heroic clarity, gleaning wisdom from a rich tapestry of sources.
+Hew lived life as an inspired artistic pilgrimage which he carefully disguised as a “job-of-work” in part because he hated public life as much as he hated having to explain his films.

-Ford presided over the brief convergence of high and lowbrow sensibilities that became known as Hollywood’s golden era.
-He demonstrated a deep belief in human potential far more than any other director, and can be considered one of the 20th century’s most prolific humanists.
-Ford reminds us of our ability to transcend suffering and in doing so, begin to overcome thousands of years of mental constructs that feed our senseless conflicts.
-He spoke for the dreams and aspirations of everyday people and is owed a tremendous debt of gratitude which is long overdue.
-Perhaps the message he would send us about his work from the beyond the grave would might be: “take what you like and leave the rest.”
-The modestly of his approach has been called deceptively simple.
-When asked once about courage Ford responded:
+Ford demonstrated his deep belief in human potential more than any other director making him one of the twentieth century’s most prolific humanists.
+His films remind us of our ability to transcend suffering and in doing so, overcome the mental constructs that feed our prejudices and internal conflicts.
+Ford also spoke for the dreams and aspirations of everyday people more authentically and intimately than any other director.
+We owe him a tremendous debt of gratitude, which is long overdue.
+If he could send us a message explaining his work from the beyond the grave, it might relate to a comment he once made when asked about courage:

 iu-3.jpeg